vijay-maripi/Hackday-Albania/README.md

 ![](https://github.com/vijay-maripi/Hackday-Albania/blob/master/img/6.png)

-5. after opening ubuntu you will get this screen as shown below, To Capture the flag you need to know "username" & "password"
+5. After opening ubuntu you will get this screen as shown below, To Capture the flag you need to know "username" & "password"

 ![](https://github.com/vijay-maripi/Hackday-Albania/blob/master/img/11.png)